Pokémon Ranger: Guardian Signs

 The title theme from Pokémon Ranger: Shadows of Almia is still present in the game's files under the name STRM_TITLE.
 It was probably used for testing.

-This track is unused. it's purpose is unknown, probably related to minigames or something.
+This track is unused.
+Its purpose is unknown, but it might have been related to a minigame.